thehugh100/Simple-Asset-Packer/README.md

 Simple cross platform asset packer for use with games &amp; standalone applications

 # CLI Usage
-Create a packed imagine containing a list of files and directories:
+Create a packed image containing a list of files and directories:
 ```console
 assetpacker <list of input files / directories>
 ```